php-dev-br/laravel-doc-pt-br/database-testing.md

         // Make call to application...

         $this->assertDatabaseHas('users', [
-            'email' => 'sally@example.com',
+            'email' => 'sally@example.com'
         ]);
     }

 You can also use the `assertDatabaseMissing` helper to assert that data does not exist in the database.

 The `assertDatabaseHas` method and other helpers like it are for convenience.
-You are free to use any of PHPUnit's built-in assertion methods to supplement your feature tests.
+You are free to use any of PHPUnit's built-in assertion methods to supplement your tests.

 <a name="generating-factories"></a>
 ## Generating Factories

-To create a factory, use the `make:factory` [Artisan command](artisan.md):
+To create a factory, use the `make:factory` [Artisan command](/docs/{{version}}/artisan):

     php artisan make:factory PostFactory